kreijack/bombrowser/tests/TESTS.md

 ### Test 1.20 - diff to (2x)

+Test description:
-Test description: Insert the code '820036' in the 'Code' field,  and press the button 'Search'; press the right mouse button on the first entry and select the "Diff to" command.
+- Insert the code '820036' in the 'Code' field
+- press the button 'Search'
+- press the right mouse button on the first entry
+- select the "Diff to" command.

 Expected results: The "BOMBrowser: select date" dialog is showed; this dialog contains a list of 820036 codes.

-Passed: [X]
+Passed: X ]

 ### Test 1.21 - menu->help->about